Nithanaroy/smart_flight_search/README.md

 # Smart Flight Search
-The aim of this app is to find the cheapest prices for all possible combinations of flight between given sources, destinations, journey start and end dates.
+The aim of this app is to find the cheapest prices for all possible combinations of flights between given sources, destinations, journey start and end dates.

 All the data is pulled from Student Universe website.